-METHODS AND STANDARDS FOR ESTABLISHING PAYMENT RATES - OTHER TYPES OF CARE
+METHODS AND STANDARDS FORESTABLISHING PAYMENT RATES - OTHER TYPES OF CARE

 The Division of Medicaid reimburses Prescribed Pediatric Extended Care (PPEC) providers the lesser of the provider's usual and customary charge or at an hourly rate for each completed hour up to six (6) completed hours of services or at a daily rate for over six (6) hours of services from a statewide uniform fee schedule that was calculated utilizing the costs used to set the 2018 average small nursing facility rates, adjusting the staff costs to reflect the minimum requirements for a PPEC and removing food costs, dietary salaries and benefits, and other expenses not related to costs incurred by a PPEC.
+Effective May 12, 2023, the 15% increase previously added to the rates for PPEC Services will remain in place.

 Except as otherwise noted in the state plan, state-developed fee schedule rates are the same for both governmental and private providers of PPEC services.
-The Division of Medicaid's fee schedule rate was set as of January 1, 2020, and is effective for services provided on or after that date.
+The Division of Medicaid's fee schedule rate was set as of October 1, 2022, and is effective for services provided on or after that date.
 All fees are published on the Division of Medicaid's website at https://medicaid.ms.gov/providers/fee-schedules-and-rates/.